 There are several types of information that may be collected or used by a HIPAA Covered Entity but which are subject to more restrictive disclosure requirements than general PHI.
-For example, virtually all
+For example, virtually all substance abuse treatment providers subject to Part 2 would be considered HIPAA Covered Entities; however, disclosure of substance abuse patient treatment records without patient consent is much more limited as compared to HIPAA's permissive disclosure exceptions.
+Because Part 2 is more protective of information, its requirements supersede HIPAA's where those requirements conflict.

 Another example are providers funded under certain sections of the Public Health Services Act (PHSA), including family planning projects (awarded grants under Title X of the PHSA) and Community Health Centers (CHCs) (awarded grants under § 330 of PHSA).
 While both Title X grantees and CHCs are HIPAA Covered Entities, the enabling regulations for each type of entity limit disclosure of patient information further than would otherwise be required under HIPAA.
-For Title X grantees, all information as to personal facts and circumstances about individuals receiving services must be held confidential and may not be disclosed without authorization except as is necessary to provide services or as is required by law.206 CHCs may only disclose patient information without authorization as is required by law, for HHS audits, or as is necessary to provide services.207 Note, however, that the definition of "services" under the CHC regulations is significantly broader in scope than the definition of treatment under HIPAA.
+For Title X grantees, all information as to personal facts and circumstances about individuals receiving services must be held confidential and may not be disclosed without authorization except as is necessary to provide services or as is required by law.
+CHCs may only disclose patient information without authorization as is required by law, for HHS audits, or as is necessary to provide services.
+Note, however, that the definition of "services" under the CHC regulations is significantly broader in scope than the definition of treatment under HIPAA.